vivlim/3ds-rust-env/README.md

 1. Install devkitPro & devkitArm
 2. Clone this repo
 3. Acquire submodules `git submodule init && git submodule update`
-4. Initialize the rust fork repo: `cd rust-3ds-fork; ./x.py`.
-Tests may fail to run, but you can ignore that.
+4. Initialize the rust fork repo: `cd rust-3ds-fork && git submodule init && git submodule update`.
+This will take a long time and use a bunch of disk space.
 5. `cd app` (or swap out `app` for your own repo based on it)
 6. Install a rust toolchain matching the commit that rust-3ds-fork is based on.
 Currently that's `rustc 1.51.0-nightly (04caa632d 2021-01-30)`, run something like `rustup override set nightly-2021-01-30`.
+7. Install Xargo, `cargo install xargo`
-7. `make` will build your project, and if all goes well, you should have a .3dsx file at `target/3ds/release/rust3ds-template.3dsx` which you can then run with the homebrew launcher.
+8. `make` will build your project, and if all goes well, you should have a .3dsx file at `target/3ds/release/rust3ds-template.3dsx` which you can then run with the homebrew launcher.

 ## Tips